An easy step-by-step photo tutorial on how to properly prep and cook artichokes.

 When I was preparing artichokes recently over on Instagram stories, many of you mentioned that you love artichokes but don’t know how to prepare or cook them.
 To help, I’ve decided to show you, through a step-by-step photograph tutorial, just how easy artichokes are to cook at home.

-Stay tuned for one of my favorite steamed artichoke recipes: Steamed Artichokes with Tahini Garlic Dipping Sauce.
+Be sure to try my newest steamed artichoke recipes: Steamed Artichokes with Tahini Garlic Dipping Sauce.
+Looking to stuff artichokes?
+Try my Italian Stuffed Artichokes instead.

 No forks required.